Home

 What causes common-mode current?

-Current flows because there is a voltage difference between two parts of a system along with a return path for the current flow.
-The path can be "special currents" without actual electrons flowing called "displacement currents", or it can be actual charges moving through conductors.
-Displacement currents flow through the dielectric of a capacitor, between a vertical or single wire fed antenna and the "ground" for that antenna, or currents that flow between a mobile antenna and a car body.
+Current flows because there is a voltage or electrical potential difference between two parts of a system, along with a path that allows current to flow between those points.
+This path can be through empty space, where special currents (without actual electrons flowing) called "displacement currents" flow, or it can be actual charges moving through things we know to be conductors.
+Displacement currents are sometimes confusing, or we don't think of them very much.
+Displacement currents flow between two plates of a capacitor by flowing through a capacitor's dielectric (even vacuum or air).
+Displacement currents also "flow" between a vertical or single-wire fed antenna and the "ground return system" for that antenna, such as displacement currents between a mobile antenna and a vehicle's conductive body or chassis and the earth around that system.

-When we force charges up into a Marconi vertical or longwire antenna (making current flow), we have to move an equal number of charges out of some ground system or counterpoise into the feedpoint.
-The ground can be a single conductor or many dozens of wires, and it can (and often does) involve equipment in the house and/or the coaxial feedline shield.
-The bottom line is we always must have the same current coming back to the feedpoint as the current that moves up into the antenna!
+When we force charges up into a Marconi vertical or longwire antenna (making current flow), we have to move an equal number of charges out of some ground system or counterpoise at the feed point.
+The ground system can be a single conductor or many dozens of wires, and it can (and often does) involve equipment in the house and/or the coaxial feed line shield.
+The bottom line is we always must have the same current coming into the feed point from some sort of counterpoise as the current that moves up into the antenna at that point!
 There is no way around that rule, and this requirement for equal currents flowing into the ground and up into the antenna creates two problems:

 1. The system will not be able to compensate all the charge displacement with a few radials without having significant voltage driving those radials